Revealing novel aspects of light-matter coupling in terahertz two-dimensional coherent spectroscopy: the case of the amplitude mode in superconductors

 We examined these expectations by numerical simulations using the attractive Hubbard model on a square lattice with Anderson-type impurities.
 Following the approach in Ref.~\cite{Seibold2021,Seibold2023}, we computed the nonlinear TH and FH signals, as shown in Figs. 4(a) and (b), respectively.
-Here, we set the disorder level to $k_Fl=6$ ($k_F$ is the Fermi wave vector and $l$ is the electronic mean free path) and evaluated the BCS-quasiparticle contribution (the dashed curves, denoted as BCS) and the sum of it and the amplitude-mode contribution (the solid curves, denoted as BCS + AM) separately (see SM for details).
-For the TH signal, the nonlinear current is enhanced at the expected three possible frequency combinations, as denoted by the vertical arrows in Fig.~4(a). {In the SM, we show that the relative ratio between the BCS and amplitude-mode contributions for the lower two peaks is consistent with previous reports~\cite{Silaev2019,Tsuji2020,Seibold2021}, where the amplitude mode acquires considerable spectral weight for very strong disorder.} On the other hand, we find that the upper peak at $\Omega=2\Delta$, not investigated so far, is dominated by the amplitude mode for {\it both} $k_Fl=6$ and also the more disordered case of $k_Fl=4$ shown in Fig.~S7.
+Here, we set the disorder level to $k_Fl=$~10 ($k_F$ is the Fermi wave vector and $l$ is the electronic mean free path) and evaluated the BCS-quasiparticle contribution (the dashed curves, denoted as BCS) and the sum of it and the amplitude-mode contribution (the solid curves, denoted as BCS + AM) separately (see SM for details).
+For the TH signal, the nonlinear current is enhanced at the expected three possible frequency combinations, as denoted by the vertical arrows in Fig.~4(a). {In the SM, we show that the relative ratio between the BCS and amplitude-mode contributions for the lower two peaks is consistent with previous reports~\cite{Silaev2019,Tsuji2020,Seibold2021}, where the amplitude mode acquires considerable spectral weight for very strong disorder.} On the other hand, as shown in Fig.~S13, we find that the upper peak at $\Omega=2\Delta$ is dominated by the amplitude mode for $k_Fl=3,6,10,$ and 30, which are relevant to the estimated disorder level of NbN \cite{Chand2012,Cheng2016} summarized in Fig.~S12.
 The FH $J_{NL}(\Omega)$ has two features that correspond to the two allowed frequencies for the FH response as discussed above.
 Again, the amplitude mode dominates the upper resonance for all disorder levels investigated, whereas the lower energy resonance shows appreciable disorder dependence.
 We note that the dominance of the amplitude mode at $\Omega = 2\Delta$ in both TH and FH responses is an empirical observation from our numerics.
 The reason for it is a topic of current investigation.

 Next, we compute the temperature dependence of the FH and TH signals at $\Omega/2\pi$~=~0.63~THz by modeling the kernel resonances numerically, using the temperature dependence of the SC gap obtained from the linear responses (see SM).
 Figure~4(c) compares the numerical results with the experimental data normalized by the incoming THz $E$-field for the FH and TH components.
 The calculated result for the FH component displays excellent agreement with experiments, unambiguously indicating that the FH signal stems from the amplitude-mode contribution at $\Omega = 2\Delta$ via the paramagnetic processes.
 The numerical result for the TH component displays a monotonic increase when the temperature is lowered, consistent with the experimental data.
 The increase in the TH intensity toward the lower temperature is due to the resonance of $\Omega = \Delta$ around 0~K, which is likely dominated by the amplitude mode in the high disorder level relevant for NbN.
 To check the internal consistency of our approach, we further simulate the nonlinear current driven by broad-band THz pulses (see SM for details).
 Figure~4(d) presents the nonlinear current induced by the broad-band THz pulses for $2\Delta/2\pi$~=~1.2~THz.
 The computed nonlinear current exhibits three peaks at $\Omega/2\pi = 0.63$~THz, $2\Delta/2\pi$~=~1.2~THz, and $3\Omega/2\pi = 1.9$~THz, qualitatively reproducing the experimental observation in Fig.~1(d).